pgmmpk/bbb_pru_adc/README.md

 `channels` - which AIN pins (aka channels) to capture.

+`max_num` - limits the number of readings per buffer.
+This is an advanced functionality, see the section below.
+Deafult is 0 that disables this limit.

+`target_delay` - target number of PRU cycles (5ns per cycle) per capture.
+This allows one to fine-tune the capture speed.
+This is an advanced functionality, see the section below.
+Default is 0 which disables this functionality.

 `auto_install` - if we detect that firmware is not installed, or is different, attempt to re-install by copying firmware file from python package resources to `/lib/firmware`.
 This action requires root priveleges.
 Once installed, you can use the driver as a non-root user.

 Important! `timestamps` and `values` returned by the generator are re-used and content will be overwritten on next iteration.
 Do not store these buffers.
 If you are not processing data immediately, copy them out.

+### Advanced use: `target_delay`
+Normally, the time between two ADC captures is determined by the following factors:
+1. ADC capture speed (see `speed` parameter)
+2. Time needed to send out the data
+This time can slightly vary, because number of operations depends on buffering state and other factors pertaining to PRU/CPU communication.

+Actual number of cycles is reported in the `timestamps` array.

+The `target_delay` parameter sets the minimal number of PRU cycles.
+PRU will idle until the specified number of PRU timesteps is reached.
+This allows one to:
+a.
+Remove timestamp jitters
+b.
+Fine-tune the capture speed to any desirable number (limited by the overall capture speed - around 16kHz)

+To target a specific capture frequence, do the following:
+* choose `speed` parameter to find the largest value that produces capture frequence just above the desired one, then
+* compute the target number of PRU cycles for the desired frequency and set `target_delay` to that value
+* measure the actual capture frequency
+* if it deviates from the desired one, change `target_delay` a bit to adjust.
+If actual frequency is lower than desired, lower `target_dealy` value.
+If actual frequency is higher than desired, increase the `target_delay` value.

+This should allow one to get very precise capture frequency.

+### Advanced use: `max_num`
+Normally, driver will use all available space in the communication buffer (512-16 bytes).
+Buffer size is determined by the `remoteproc` kernel module.
+Using all available buffer space minimizes bandwidth loss due to the control information (attached to each buffer sent), and thus minimizes the chance of data loss.
+In short, if you want the most efficient data transfer, do not change this value.

+Somethimes, you may want to use smaller buffers.
+For example, to ensure lower latency (at the cost of getting less efficient comunication).
+You can do this by setting `max_num`.

+The `max_num` parameter ensures that no more than that many ADC readings will be packed per buffer.
+If you set it to a high value, the real limit will be the communication buffer size and parameter will be effectively ignored.

 ## Internals